 Doris Miller served aboard USS Indianapolis (CA-35) from December 1941 to May 1943.
 He was then assigned to the escort carrier Liscome Bay (CVE-56).
 Cook Third Class Miller was lost with that ship when she was torpedoed by a Japanese submarine on 24 November 1943, during the invasion of the Gilbert Islands.

-USS Miller (DE-1091) was named in honor of Cook Third Class Doris Miller.
+USS Miller (DE-1091) and the future USS Doris Miller (CVN-81) were named in honor of Cook Third Class Doris Miller.